ruslanmv/ruslanmv.github.io/_posts/2025-04-20-watsonx-rag-mcp-server.md

 In the previous section, we built the powerful `server.py` backend for our RAG chatbot.
 But how do we actually *use* it?
 That's where `client.py` comes in.
 This script acts as the user interface (albeit a simple command-line one for now), responsible for starting the server, sending a question, and displaying the answer received from our RAG system.

-It uses the Meta Compute Protocol (MCP) client library, specifically configured to communicate over standard input/output (STDIO), which is a perfect fit for interacting with the `FastMCP` server we set up in `server.py`.
+It uses the Model Context Protocol (MCP) client library, specifically configured to communicate over standard input/output (STDIO), which is a perfect fit for interacting with the `FastMCP` server we set up in `server.py`.

 Here's the complete `client.py` code: